CryptoLabInc/envector-deployment/docker-compose/README.md

 ## 🔐 License Token

-- Place your ES2 license file `token.jwt` in the same directory as these compose files (`docker-compose/`).
+- Docker-mounted path: the container reads the token at `/es2/license/token.jwt` (source file on host: `docker-compose/token.jwt`).
+- If `token.jwt` is missing, `./start_envector.sh` will prompt for a path and copy the file to `docker-compose/token.jwt` automatically.
-- The `es2c` service reads the token from `/es2/license/token.jwt` by default and the compose file mounts it for you:
+- The `es2c` service reads the token from the Docker-mounted path `/es2/license/token.jwt`; the compose file mounts it for you:

 ```yaml
 environment: